The Monitoring Well, Reflections on Geology & Society

 Credit: CIA World Factbook, public domain

-Credit: U.S. Census Bureau, International Database, DRC, public domain
+Credit: U.S. Census Bureau, International Database, public domain

 Geology